 - Configure the wireless adapter and network profile to allow automatic connection to the wireless network before the user logs on.
-Otherwise, the VDA does not register until the user logs on and the PC isn’t available for remote access until a user has logged on.
+Otherwise, the VDA does not register until the user logs on.
+The PC isn’t available for remote access until a user has logged on.

 - Ensure that the Delivery Controllers or Cloud Connectors can be reached from the Wi-Fi network.

-- You can use Remote PC Access on most laptop computers.
-To improve accessibility and deliver the best connection experience, ensure the laptop is connected to a power source instead of running on the battery.
-Configure the laptop power options to match a desktop PC.
+- You can use Remote PC Access on laptop computers.
+Ensure the laptop is connected to a power source instead of running on the battery.
+Configure the laptop power options to match the options of a desktop PC.
 For example: